 They had just stepped out—hand-in-hand, wearing coordinated neutrals—when it happened again.

-Mere weeks after Victoria Beckham attended the royal wedding with husband David Beckham, rumors that they were due to announce a divorce imminently reached such a heightened state that bookies went so far as suspend bets.
+Mere weeks after Victoria Beckham attended Meghan Markle and Prince Harry's wedding with husband David Beckham, rumors that they were due to announce a divorce imminently reached such a heightened state that bookies went so far as suspend bets.

 As everyone braced for the news, their shared rep fired off a missive to British paper The Sun.
 Except instead of detailing how the couple had reached the painfully difficult decision to amicably end their romantic relationship, choosing to continue on as friends and coparents, it slammed reports the couple were anything but happy.

-"There is no statement due or divorce," the spokeswoman said June 8.
+"There is no statement due or divorce," the spokeswoman said on that June day in 2018.
 "This is just fake social media news.
 This is all very bizarre and an embarrassing waste of time."

 At this point, the pair should just keep a boilerplate statement at the ready.
-Because en route to celebrating their impressive 19th wedding anniversary today, Britain's original power couple has had to defend their union a startling number of times.
+Because en route to celebrating their impressive 22nd wedding anniversary this summer, Britain's original power couple has had to defend their union a startling number of times.

 Perhaps it's the belief that two exceptionally attractive, talented people swept up in their equally thriving but incredibly separate careers simply can't continue to make it work.
-But thanks to their efforts to maintain a balanced partnership and prioritize their relationship ("David and I both respect that each of us are very, very busy; we are both running big businesses, but we do put the phones down, and sometimes we just talk," she recently noted to Elle UK), the Spice Girls standout turned award-winning designer, 44, and her soccer pro husband, 43, swear they're just as smitten as when they fell in love at first sight in the Manchester United players' lounge some 21 years ago.
+But thanks to their efforts to maintain a balanced partnership and prioritize their relationship ("David and I both respect that each of us are very, very busy; we are both running big businesses, but we do put the phones down, and sometimes we just talk," she noted to Elle UK), the Spice Girls standout turned award-winning designer, turning 47 April 17, and her soccer pro husband, 45, swear they're just as smitten as when they fell in love at first sight in the Manchester United players' lounge some 23 years ago.